 Related: Choosing a business location

 Coming up with a good business idea and having the skills to run it are one thing, but getting the funding to start a jewelry store is another.
-In order to get a loan, the borrower(s) will need to have good credit and be able invest 15-25% of their money towards the total start-up costs.
+In order to get a small business loan, the borrower(s) will need to have good credit and be able to personally invest 15-25% of their money towards the total start-up costs.

 A jewelry store’s budget needs to include money for marketing expenses.
-Stores often use print advertising, online advertising, email marketing, and social media to drive sales and brand awareness.
-Customer loyalty discounts and referral programs may also help to drive sales and build up a larger customer base.
+Stores often use print advertising, online advertising, email marketing, and social media platforms like Facebook, Instagram, and Pinterest, to drive sales and brand awareness.
+Additionally, online marketplaces like Etsy and Amazon can be good places to expand your shop.
+Customer loyalty discounts and referral programs may also help drive sales and build up a larger customer base.
 Marketing costs will depend on the type of activity performed.

 A jewelry store will need several types of insurance for full coverage: